-When a new Project is created in Lilt, a unique adaptive MT model is also created and used exclusively for that Project.
-Adaptive models are trained in real-time every time a segment is confirmed in the Project.
+- Adaptive MT model: When a new Project is created in Lilt, a unique adaptive MT model is also created and used exclusively for that Project.
+Adaptive models are trained in real-time whenever a segment is confirmed in the Project.

 Interactivity refers to the process of integrating MT suggestions into the translation workflow.

 When translating in Lilt, the MT system intelligently suggests translations of the source segment that can be utilized during human translation.

 Adaptation refers to the ability of Lilt’s translation models to change in response to confirmed segments.

 When a translator confirms a segment, Lilt processes the source/target pair as correct and uses it as an example to learn from when providing future translation suggestions.
 In essence, the translator teaches the MT system to adapt translation suggestions to the style, grammar, and word choice of the translator.